Newborn safety is a top priority

 Immunizations & Illness

 Whenever I place baby in a prop or need to step away from my posing table I have my assistant keep her hand on baby to keep them safe and secure.
 Props are weighted with 5 pound weights to prevent them from tipping over.
 If baby is unsettled and awake they must be wrapped up or cannot be safely posed in props.
+If my assistant is unavailable a parent will be asked to help spot.

 During any poses and wrapped images I keep a close eye on baby to make sure circulation is not being interrupted.
 I check fingers and toes to ensure they are normal flesh colour (not white, pale, blue or purple.)
 I also check baby’s skin and colour to make sure they are not chilly or too warm.